Aliases for PSEN2 Gene

 GeneCards Summary for PSEN2 Gene

 PSEN2 (Presenilin 2) is a Protein Coding gene.
-Diseases associated with PSEN2 include alzheimer disease-4 and cardiomyopathy, dilated, 1v.
-Among its related pathways are Signaling by GPCR and Alzheimers Disease Pathway.
-GO annotations related to this gene include endopeptidase activity and aspartic-type endopeptidase activity.
-An important paralog of this gene is PSEN1.
+Diseases associated with PSEN2 include Alzheimer Disease 4 and Cardiomyopathy, Dilated, 1V.
+Among its related pathways are NOTCH2 Activation and Transmission of Signal to the Nucleus and IL-2 Pathway.
+Gene Ontology (GO) annotations related to this gene include endopeptidase activity and aspartic-type endopeptidase activity.
+An important paralog of this gene is ENSG00000288674.

-Probable catalytic subunit of the gamma-secretase complex, an endoprotease complex that catalyzes the intramembrane cleavage of integral membrane proteins such as Notch receptors and APP (beta-amyloid precursor protein).
+Probable catalytic subunit of the gamma-secretase complex, an endoprotease complex that catalyzes the intramembrane cleavage of integral membrane proteins such as Notch receptors and APP (amyloid-beta precursor protein).
 Requires the other members of the gamma-secretase complex to have a protease activity.
 May play a role in intracellular signaling and gene expression or in linking chromatin to the nuclear membrane.
 May function in the cytoplasmic partitioning of proteins.
+The holoprotein functions as a calcium-leak channel that allows the passive movement of calcium from endoplasmic reticulum to cytosol and is involved in calcium homeostasis (PubMed:16959576).
+Is a regulator of mitochondrion-endoplasmic reticulum membrane tethering and modulates calcium ions shuttling between ER and mitochondria (PubMed:21285369).

 gamma-secretase is a multi-subunit internal protease that cleaves within the transmembrane domain of its substrates.
 It is an integral membrane protein and minimally consists of four proteins; presenilin, nicastrin, APH-1 and PEN-2. gamma-secretase is involved in the processing of Notch.